 All of our product candidates and discovery programs are in preclinical development or early stage clinical development, and not all adverse effects of drugs can be predicted or anticipated.
 Unforeseen side effects from our product candidates could arise at any time during clinical development or, if approved by regulatory authorities, after the approved product has been marketed.
-In October 2019, we announced the dosing of the first patient in our Phase 1 clinical trial of our lead product candidate, IGM-2323, and in September 2020, we announced the dosing of the first patient in our Phase 1 clinical trial of our lead product candidate, IGM-2323, and in September 2020, we announced the dosing of the first patient in our Phase 1 clinical trial of our second product candidate, IGM-6444.
-We only have initial safety data in humans from our Phase 1 clinical trial of IGM-2323 and our Phase 1 clinical trial of IGM-2323 in our Phase 1 clinical trial, and we have observed a relatively low rate of cytokine release syndrome (CRS) in the 25 patients dosed as of March 30, 2021, as of such date two patients had experienced more serious CRS, one patient with Grade 2 CRS and one with Grade 3 CRS.
+In October 2019, we announced the dosing of the first patient in our Phase 1 clinical trial of our lead product candidate, IGM-2323, and in September 2020, we announced the dosing of the first patient in our Phase 1 clinical trial of our second product candidate, IGM-8444.
+We only have initial safety data in humans from our Phase 1 clinical trial of IGM-8444.
+IGM-7354, IGM-6268, IGM-2644 and our discovery programs have not been tested on humans at all.
+While we are encouraged by the safety profile of IGM-2323 in our Phase 1 clinical trial, and we have observed a relatively low rate of cytokine release syndrome (CRS) in the 25 patients dosed as of March 30, 2021, as of such date two patients had experienced more serious CRS, one patient with Grade 2 CRS and one with Grade 3 CRS.
 Both patients were almost unique among the patients participating in our clinical trial in that they had been previously treated with CAR-T drugs and had circulating B cells at the time of their participation in the trial.
-The only other patient as of such date who had been previously treated with CAR-T drugs and had been previously treated with a CAR-T drug but did not have circulating B cells at the time of patients who have circulating B cells at the time of patients, we are taking steps to address possible CRS in those patients who have been previously treated with CAR-T drugs or have circulating B cells.
+The only other patient as of such date who had been previously treated with CAR-T drugs and had circulating B cells at the time of treatment had Grade 1 CRS, and this DLBCL patient achieved a complete response.
+The two patients who had been previously treated with a CAR-T drug but did not have circulating B cells at the time of participation in the trial did not experience any CRS.
+While this observation is preliminary, particularly given the small number of patients, we are taking steps to address possible CRS in those patients who have been previously treated with CAR-T drugs or have circulating B cells.
 It is possible that these steps or other steps that we take may not be successful, and we may see additional cases of serious CRS in future patients.

 In our preclinical studies, we may observe undesirable characteristics of our product candidates.
 This may prevent us from advancing them into clinical trials, delay these trials or limit the extent of these trials.
-Despite our preclinical data, toxicity observations in clinical testing, if they occur, may limit our ability to develop IGM-2323, IGM-8444, IGM-7354, IGM-6268 or any of our other product candidates or may constitute a dose limiting toxicity.
+Despite our preclinical data, toxicity observations in clinical testing, if they occur, may limit our ability to develop IGM-2323, IGM-8444, IGM-7354, IGM-6268, IGM-2644 or any of our other product candidates or may constitute a dose limiting toxicity.

-The results of ongoing or future clinical trials may also show that IGM-2323, IGM-8444, IGM-7354, IGM-6268 and/or our discovery programs may cause undesirable or unacceptable side effects, which could interrupt, delay or halt clinical trials, and result in delay of, or failure to obtain, marketing approval from the FDA or comparable foreign regulatory authorities, or result in marketing approval from the FDA or comparable foreign regulatory authorities, or result in potential product liability claims.
+The results of ongoing or future clinical trials may also show that our product candidates, IGM-2323, IGM-8444, IGM-7354, IGM-2644, and IGM-6268, and/or our discovery programs may cause undesirable or unacceptable side effects, which could interrupt, delay or halt clinical trials, and result in delay of, or failure to obtain, marketing approval from the FDA or comparable foreign regulatory authorities, or result in marketing approval from the FDA or comparable foreign regulatory authorities with restrictive label warnings or for limited patient populations, or result in potential product liability claims.
 No regulatory agency has made any determination that any of our product candidates or discovery programs is safe or effective for use by the general public for any indication.